Sylius/Sylius/docs/cookbook/emails/disabling-order-confirmation-email.rst

         }
     }

-That's it, we have removed the definition of the listner that is responsible for sending the order confirmation email.
+That's it, we have removed the definition of the listener that is responsible for sending the order confirmation email.

 Learn more
 ----------